Mission: Yozakura Family: The Yozakura Family

 The main heroine of the series.
-She is the wife of Taiyo.
+She is married to Taiyo.
 She is sweet, loving and responsible, as well as the tenth head of the Yozakura family.
 Although she has no special abilities like her siblings, she is the only one capable of producing the next generation of Yozakura spies due to her ability to produce the Someinine that gives the family their abilities.
 Her signature color is blue.